 Anything else?

-Get in touch today!
-Our partnerships team is happy to answer any queries and guide you through the process of booking the school trip of a lifetime!
+Our Partnerships Team is happy to answer any queries and guide you through the process of booking the school trip of a lifetime.

 Who are Projects Abroad?

-All school trips are individualised.
-We realise that each school has its own goals and interests, and the students have their own passions.
-We work with the school to develop a tailored itinerary that reflects their values and allows the students to make a connection with the community in which they serve.
+We realise that each school has its own goals and interests, and the students have their own interests.
+We work with every school to develop a tailored itinerary that reflects their values and allows the students to make a connection with the community in which they serve.

 Teacher Checklist

-Risk Assessments Inspection Visits Free Places for Teachers Resource Packs LOtC Quality Badge Tailor your trip
+Risk Assessments Inspection Visits Free Places for Teachers Resource Packs LOtC Quality Badge Tailor your trip Help promoting your trip Offset your trip carbon footprint

 We work with all the top School Travel Tour Operators, offering a huge range of inspirational trips, tours and expeditions, whether you are looking for a short hop over the channel to France, or a multi-week trek on the other side of the globe, use our tailor-made trip form and we can help you find the perfect overseas trip for your group.